microsoft/vscode-docs/docs/languages/dotnet.md

 ## Setting up VS Code for .NET development

-### Coding Pack for .NET
+### .NET Coding Pack

-To help you set up quickly, you can install the **Coding Pack for .NET**, which includes VS Code, the .NET Software Development Kit, and essential .NET extensions.
+To help you set up quickly, you can install the **.NET Coding Pack**, which includes VS Code, the .NET Software Development Kit, and essential .NET extensions.
 The Coding Pack can be used as a clean installation, or to update or repair an existing development environment.

-<a class="tutorial-install-extension-btn" onclick="pushCodingPackEvent('dotnet', 'win')" href="https://aka.ms/dotnet-coding-pack-win">Install the Coding Pack for .NET - Windows</a>
+<a class="tutorial-install-extension-btn" onclick="pushCodingPackEvent('dotnet', 'win')" href="https://aka.ms/dotnet-coding-pack-win">Install the .NET Coding Pack - Windows</a>

-<a class="tutorial-install-extension-btn" onclick="pushCodingPackEvent('dotnet', 'mac')" href="https://aka.ms/dotnet-coding-pack-mac">Install the Coding Pack for .NET - macOS</a><br>
+<a class="tutorial-install-extension-btn" onclick="pushCodingPackEvent('dotnet', 'mac')" href="https://aka.ms/dotnet-coding-pack-mac">Install the .NET Coding Pack - macOS</a><br>

-> **Note**: The Coding Pack for .NET is only available for Windows and macOS.
+> **Note**: The .NET Coding Pack is only available for Windows and macOS.
 For other operating systems, you will need to manually install the .NET SDK, VS Code, and .NET extensions.

 ### Installing extensions

-If you are an existing VS Code user, you can also add .NET support by installing the [Extension Pack for .NET](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.vscode-dotnet-pack), which includes these extensions:
+If you are an existing VS Code user, you can also add .NET support by installing the [.NET Extension Pack](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.vscode-dotnet-pack), which includes these extensions:

 * [C# for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csharp)
 * [Ionide for F#](https://marketplace.visualstudio.com/items?itemName=Ionide.Ionide-fsharp)
 * [Jupyter Notebooks](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter)
 * [.NET Interactive Notebooks](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.dotnet-interactive-vscode)

-<a class="tutorial-install-extension-btn" href="vscode:extension/ms-dotnettools.vscode-dotnet-pack">Install the Extension Pack for .NET</a>
+<a class="tutorial-install-extension-btn" href="vscode:extension/ms-dotnettools.vscode-dotnet-pack">Install the .NET Extension Pack</a>

 You can also install extensions separately.

-## Installing and setting up the .NET Software Development Kit
+## Installing the .NET Software Development Kit

 If you download the extensions separately, ensure that you also have the .NET SDK on your local environment.
 The .NET SDK is a software development environment used for developing .NET applications.

 <a class="tutorial-install-extension-btn" href="https://aka.ms/vscDocs/dotnet/download">Install the .NET SDK</a>

 ## Create a C# "Hello World" app